doorfortyfour/TileWorldCreator/docs/Workflow.md

 ## Instantiation Layers
-Next we have the instantiation layer stack.
-These layers are responsible for taking the final output of your generated map from the generation layers stack and use it to instantiate your tiles or objects.
+Next we have the instantiation layers stack.
+These layers are responsible for taking the final output of a generated layer from the generation layers stack and use it to instantiate the tiles or objects.
 > Make sure the generation layers stack has been executed first before trying to execute the instantiation layers.

 ### Instantiate Tiles
-The instantiate tiles layer takes a TileWorldCreator tiles preset and automatically instantiates the tiles according to the assigned map.
+The instantiate tiles layer takes a TileWorldCreator tiles preset and automatically instantiates the tiles based on the assigned layer.
 It also takes care of the correct rotation of the tiles.
 Depending on how you have exported your tiles from your 3d software you might need to adjust the rotation offset.

 + `Layer Name`
   The layer name